LabSid-USP/RUBEM/tests/fixtures/AUDIT.md

 - Determinism: the regeneration was executed twice on the same runner (regeneration step plus the byte-exact test's own rerun) and twice locally;
   each host reproduces its own bytes exactly.
-The promoted bytes were also reproduced by the `exact` job of the next commit, which ran on a different host of the same image (Azure `westus3` vs `westcentralus`), so the goldens are not bound to one physical machine of the pool.
+The promoted bytes were also reproduced by the `exact` job on two further hosts of the same image, in other Azure regions (`westus3` and `eastus2`, the latter an AMD EPYC 9V74 with glibc 2.39-0ubuntu8.8) than the generating one (`westcentralus`), so the goldens are not bound to one physical machine of the pool.
 - Byte-exact reproduction is asserted by the `exact` CI job (`RUBEM_EXACT_GOLDEN=1 pytest -m exact`) on that environment only; every other environment compares semantically with `rtol=1e-5`, `atol=1e-8`.